thommcgrath/XojoSyntaxColorizer/README.md

-# xojo-syntax-coloring-php
+# XojoSyntaxColorizer
-PHP library for converting Xojo code into colored HTML
+PHP class for converting Xojo code into colored HTML.

 ## Basic Usage
 Simply include lib.xojocode.php and use